kkimber/CBUSPico/README.md

 The documentation will be created in the build/html folder.
 Open the file index.html in a browser to view the docs.

-Pre-build documentation for this repository can be found here:
+Pre-built documentation for this repository can be found here:

 https://kkimber.github.io/CBUSPico/